 I smiled and winked back.
 She'd been a good friend to my wife Holly and me, making every effort to sweep away the barriers normally surrounding individuals of such High Imperial stock.

-Wil gave another thumbs-up.
+When the shuttle was lined up with the ramp's tracks, Wil gave another thumbs-up.
 "Ready to launch, Chief Coordinator."

 Magret nodded.
 "Launch the shuttle, Mr Torson."